floweredscarf/su25/policies/incompletes.md

 ### Timeline
 **Q: When can I request for an incomplete?**

-A: You can request for an incomplete grade from now until the request form closes on **Sunday, May 11th (5/11) at 11:59pm.**
+A: You can request for an incomplete grade from now until the request form closes on **Sunday, August 10th (8/10) at 11:59pm.**

 **Q: When will I hear back regarding the decision of my incomplete request?**